 These images are generated in 3 planes and analysed by the radiologist who will provide a clinical opinion.

-MRI techniques are useful due to their higher soft tissue contrast resolution especially in imaging the internal joints, the central nervous system including conditions which involve inflammatory responses.
+MRI techniques are useful due to their higher soft-tissue contrast resolution especially in imaging the internal joints, the central nervous system including conditions that involve inflammatory responses.

 MRI has advantages over other imaging modalities and these include: